reqnroll/Reqnroll/docs/quickstart/index.md

 }
 ```

 Let's run the tests now.
-As we expected, the first scenario still passes but the new one fails, because our basic implementation of the calculator does not support this case yet.
+As we expected, the first scenario still passes, but the new one fails, because our basic implementation of the calculator does not support this case yet.

 ```{code-block} text
 :caption: Test Output